yabsi/gcp-oauth-1.0-proxy/README.md

 Set up environment variables for deployment:

 - For local deployments, create an .env file based on .env.example
-- For deployment via CI server, add environment variables to your CI configuration
+- For deployment via CI, add environment variables to your build and deploy plans

 See [Environment Configuration](https://github.com/sourceallies/OAuth-1.0A-Lambda-API/wiki/Environment-Configuration) for more details.